Dale Earnhardt Jr. Candidly Opens Up About Terrifying Plane Crash and How the Family Has Dealt With Its Traumatic Effects

 Dale Earnhardt Jr. has experienced countless violent crashes in his life.
 They all pale in comparison to the one on August 15, 2019.
 That’s the day the future NASCAR Hall of Famer, his wife Amy, and their 15-month-old daughter Isla survived a terrifying plane crash in Tennessee.

-The two-time Daytona 500 winner talked about the crash on the latest episode of his podcast, focusing on the traumatic effects it had on his family, how they dealt with them, and where they are today when it comes to getting on a plane.
+The two-time Daytona 500 winner talked about the crash on an August 2021 episode of his podcast, focusing on the traumatic effects it had on his family, how they dealt with them, and where they are today when it comes to getting on a plane.

-Dale Earnhardt Jr. offers details of plane crash
+Dale Earnhardt Jr. offers details of the plane crash

 Seven months after the violent plane crash in Tennessee, Dale Earnhardt Jr. appeared on the Bussin’ With the Boys podcast and detailed the harrowing events of that day.
 He admitted that he thought his entire family was about to die as the plane slid off the runway into the grass.